-The main issue in osteoarthritis is the gradual wearing away of the articular cartilage that covers the ends of the bones in a joint.
-This degeneration results in areas where bone rubs against bone.
-The body may respond to this rubbing by forming bone spurs around the joint.
+As specified earlier, the main issue in osteoarthritis is the gradual wearing away of the articular cartilage that covers the ends of the bones within a joint.
+This loss of cartilage protection results in areas of exposed bone.
+Thus once the cartilage has worn down, bone begins to rub against bone.
+The body typically responds to this rubbing by forming bone spurs around the joint.

 Causes of Osteoarthritis in the Knee

 The factors that contribute to osteoarthritis include genetics, obesity, and repetitive stress injury to the knee.
 Additional causes of osteoarthritis of the knee include: